The Citizens Standard · The methodology

 git clone https://github.com/Neo-Solon/Citizens-Standard

-cd Citizens-Standard/replication/architecture_replication/code
+cd Citizens-Standard/replication

 Each package has its own run_all and a README stating its data sources and what it checks.
 Swap in your own assumptions and watch the figures move; that is the point.